 - 0.5 oz Rich simple syrup

-- 1 sprig Mint (for garnish)
+- 1 sprig Basil or mint - (for garnish)

 - Strain into a chilled, ice-filled old fashioned glass.